 Winning over the Undecided States

 Although there’s no federal law or constitutional provision that requires electors to vote for the party that nominated them, it is more of a tradition than a legal precedent.
 States are mostly divided into party lines despite having plenty of voters of other political parties as well.
-So, the candidates do not spend their time, money, and resources on the states having the majority of the population supporting one political party; Democratic California or Republican Texas, for instance.
+So, the candidates do not spend their time, money, and resources on the states having the majority of the population supports one political party; Democratic California or Republican Texas, for instance.

-Instead, the greater proportion of their campaign funds are spent on the swing states or battleground states because that’s where the population is relatively evenly split between the two major political parties.
+Instead, the greater proportion of their campaign funds is spent on the swing states or battleground states because that’s where the population is relatively evenly split between the two major political parties.
 These states become decisive in the election race as it remains unclear until the election results whether these states voted for the red (Republican) or blue (Democrat) candidate.

 It was reported that more than 90% of Biden’s campaign money is spent on these states, while Trump and his Republican entities spent nearly 78 cents of every dollar on the swing states.
 The swing states that could make or break the U.S. presidential election results are Wisconsin, Michigan, Pennsylvania, North Carolina, Florida, and Arizona.
 These six states collectively represent 101 electoral colleges.